YP Holdings: SBC Yellow Pages

 In 2002, SBC Communications dropped its regional telephone company names, switching to a unified "SBC" brand.
 As a result, the yellow pages operations were combined into one unit (retaining the separate companies) and took on the "SMART Yellow Pages" brand, retained from Pacific Bell Directory.

 Southwestern Bell Yellow Pages headquarters were utilized as central headquarters for all SBC Yellow Pages operations in St. Louis, MO at One Bell Center.

-In 2004, SBC sold complete control of its joint venture with R. H. Donnelley, DonTech, to R. H. Donnelley.
+In 2004, SBC sold complete control of the joint venture DonTech to R. H. Donnelley, the other co-owner.
 Telephone directories formerly published by SBC now became known as SBC Yellow Pages Published by R. H. Donnelley, and R. H. Donnelley's Illinois operations for SBC became known as the R. H. Donnelley Publishing & Advertising of Illinois Partnership.
 SBC merged Southwestern Bell Advertising, L.P. with Pacific Bell Directory's advertising division, creating SBC Advertising, L.P.
-As a result, "SMART" is eliminated as a nickname for all of the yellow pages operations, becoming simply SBC Yellow Pages.
+As a result, "SMART" was eliminated as a nickname for all of the yellow pages operations, becoming simply SBC Yellow Pages.

 In 2004 SBC Communications and Bell South Corp. acquired YELLOWPAGES.COM, Inc. which operated as a joint venture between the two companies, until Bell South was acquired by in 2006.

 After 2004, R.H.
 Donnelley published printed directories in the names of SBC and subsequently AT&T in the area in and around Chicago, IL.